 Besides a Fellow in Chemical Engineering, who is a head of a research group and teaches within the Department of Chemical engineering and Biotechnology, Sidney has both Fellows and students from Natural Sciences, Mathematics, Engineering and Medicine, who can provide insight, a piece of critical thought or simply a bit of comfort when concepts seem too complex.

 Modern chemical engineering and biotechnology is an interdisciplinary subject that requires excellent background in mathematics and natural sciences.

-Internships in companies are available and encouraged, and a Director of Studies is often on hand to provide support in choosing appropriate timing for extracurricular activities.
+Internships in companies are available and encouraged.
+A Director of Studies is on hand to provide support in choosing appropriate timing for extracurricular activities.